Battle of Arundel Island: Battle

 On 27 August 1943, the 172nd Infantry Regiment, forming part of the 43rd Infantry Division (assigned to Major General Oscar Griswold's XIV Corps), crossed Hathorn Sound via the Diamond Narrows and landed unopposed on the southeastern coast of the island.
 After establishing a beachhead, the landing forces sent out patrols to locate the Japanese.
 They then split into two forces that advanced north up the eastern and western coasts through dense jungle and mangrove swamps towards Stima Lagoon in the east and Bustling Point in the west.
-The advance was slow, held up by the terrain and fatigue amongst the US soldiers.
+The advance was slow, held up by the terrain and fatigue.
 The first clash occurred on 1 September on the eastern coast, south of the lagoon.
-During the initial stages of the battle, the defending Japanese troops sought to engage the attacking US troops from maximum range, or conduct harassing raids on static points, while generally avoiding contact to prevent being decisively engaged.
+During the initial stages of the battle, the defending Japanese troops sought to engage the attacking US troops from maximum range or conduct harassing raids on static points, while generally avoiding contact to prevent being decisively engaged.

 The 173rd Infantry Regiment had previously fought on the mainland around Munda and Baanga.
-It was understrength and its troops were fatigued and affected by malaria.
+It was understrength, and its troops were fatigued and affected by malaria.
 In an effort to cut off the Japanese line of withdrawal, the 2nd Battalion, 173rd Infantry landed near the lagoon and dispatched more troops to reinforce the eastern patrols.
 Meanwhile, on the western side of the island, the 1st Battalion embarked on several landing craft and traversed the Wana Wana Lagoon to link up with the patrol that had reached Bustling Point without establishing contact with the Japanese.
 From there, they established a beachhead around the western part of the Bomboe Peninsula.
-On 5 September, the 2nd Battalion attacked heavily fortified Japanese positions around Stima Lagoon that were defended with mines and booby traps, and machine guns.
+On 5 September, the 2nd Battalion attacked heavily fortified Japanese positions around Stima Lagoon that were defended with mines, booby traps, and machine guns.